ibm-cloud-docs/app-configuration/ac-updated-cli.md

 {{site.data.keyword.attribute-definition-list}}

-# App Configuration CLI (Valid for versions 2.0.0 and above)
+# App Configuration CLI commands (Valid for versions 2.0.0 and above)
 {: #app-configuration-updated-cli}

 To view the CLI commands for deprecated versions 0.0.1 to 1.0.14, see [App Configuration CLI commands (Valid only for versions 0.0.1 - 1.0.14)](/docs/app-configuration?topic=app-configuration-app-configuration-cli).